Configure Renovate (Onboarding PR)

 It’s not mandatory to have a

-renovate.json in your repository.
+renovate.json in your repository but strongly recommended.
 If Renovate’s default settings work well for you then you can simply close this PR unmerged to run Renovate without any override configuration.
 However it’s recommended that you try deleting the

 renovate.json from the